CLI Reference

 --model <model> | Model override (e.g. gpt-4o, claude-sonnet-4-20250514) |

 The generated team includes a team.yml with workflow phases, role files for each agent, and A2A metadata fields (tags, inputs, use_when, not_for).
-The team is validated before installation — if validation fails, errors are displayed and nothing is written.
+The team is validated before writing — if validation fails, errors are displayed and nothing is written.

-cliq builder generate -m "TDD pipeline for a Python FastAPI project"cliq builder generate -f spec.txt --name @myorg/content-reviewcliq builder generate -f spec.txt --name @myorg/sec-audit ~/myorg-teamscat spec.txt | cliq builder generate --stdin --dry-runcliq builder improve
+cliq builder generate -m "TDD pipeline for a Python FastAPI project"cliq builder generate -m "CI pipeline using @acme/security-audit" --dry-runcliq builder generate -f spec.txt --name my-custom-team ./my-teamcat spec.txt | cliq builder generate --stdin --dry-runcliq builder improve

 Section titled “cliq builder improve”Improve a single role in an existing team using the LLM.